ElementoBorzi/Black-Market-Auction-House/.github/README.md

 ### 1. Server Module

 1. Copy `bmah_server.lua` into your Eluna scripts directory:

+2. Make sure your  `BMAH_VENDOR_NPCs` is properly configured to your custom gossip enabled npc.

-2. Restart your server; the `blackmarketauctionhouse` table will be created automatically.
+3. Restart your server; the `blackmarketauctionhouse` table will be created automatically.

 ### 2. Client AddOn